What if I told you I could get your site to the very top of Google’s search engine results page (SERP)?

 You can create an account and register as a ‘source’ on the site and then answer journalists’ queries for information.
 Prove to be a valuable source and journalists will reward you with a backlink in their article.

 HARO will inform you of new queries from journalists via email, so keep an eye on your inbox.
-Journalists work to tight deadlines, so you need to be responding within 10 minutes of the HARO email to ensure you’re one of the very first qualified sources that comes their way.
+Journalists work to tight deadlines, so you need to be responding within 10 minutes of the HARO email to ensure you’re one of the very first qualified sources that come their way.

 Another great thing about HARO is that news sites generally have high domain authority on Google, so one inbound link from a great news site will increase your own domain authority and get your pages ranking highly!